ouspg/PrivacyAndSocialEngineering/6.Social_engineering_II/README.md

 You can try one [inbox email tester](https://glockapps.com/inbox-email-tester/) to see if your emails land for these service providers.

 For sending the test emails, it is recommended to not use your main email account, just in case.

+> Once you have finished, export the ChatGPT discussions with [Chrome extension as copied text](https://chrome.google.com/webstore/detail/export-chatgpt-conversati/clgidpflecgaaabfcmdmkcgebpbadgoc) and return it.
+> Return the final crafted message.
+> Provide screenshots of the spam score results.

 [^1]: [Prompt Engineering](https://en.wikipedia.org/wiki/Prompt_engineering)
 [^2]: [Large Language Model](https://en.wikipedia.org/wiki/Large_language_model)